Charlie Weis: Personal life

 Charlie Weis signs a football for a young fan at Scott Air Force Base in Illinois.

 Weis and his wife, Maura, have two children, Charles Joseph "Charlie" and Hannah Margaret.
-Charlie Jr. is the co-offensive coordinator and quarterbacks coach at the University of Mississippi (Ole Miss).
+Charlie Jr. is the offensive coordinator at Louisiana State University (LSU).
 In 2003, Weis and his wife established the Hannah & Friends Foundation, dedicated to children affected by developmental disorders and named after his daughter, who is autistic.
 In the spring of 2004, the inaugural Hannah & Friends Celebrity Golf Classic was held to benefit the foundation.

 Weis told YES Network commentators at the New York Yankees and Detroit Tigers MLB game on Friday, July 17, 2009, that his favorite baseball team is the Yankees.
 He was there to celebrate the announcement of the Notre Dame and Army football game to be played at the new Yankee Stadium in November 2010.

 Weis was born in Trenton, New Jersey, and grew up in Middlesex, New Jersey, where he graduated from Middlesex High School.
 Weis was inducted to Middlesex High School Athletics Hall of Fame- Class of 2024 on May 4, 2024.
 Weis played High School Football as the center for the class of 1976.
-He has one older sister and three younger brothers, one of whom attended West Point.
-Charlie had another brother named Pete.

 Health issues

 In 2002, Weis underwent gastric bypass surgery, after which he lost 90 lb from his top weight of 350 lb.
 When asked why he underwent surgery, Weis stated he was afraid he would "drop dead" from obesity.
-Because of complications from the surgery, Weis spent two weeks in a coma and nearly died.
-Weis was so close to death that he reportedly received the Catholic last rites.
-Weis later sued the doctors who performed the surgery for malpractice and lost.
-A major reason cited for the jury's decision is that Weis ignored doctors' advice and pushed to have the operation done quickly, rather than going through a recommended six-week preoperative program.
+Because of complications from the surgery, Weis spent two weeks in a coma, and nearly died.
+Weis later sued the doctors who performed the surgery for malpractice, but lost.
+A major reason cited for the jury's decision was that Weis ignored doctors' advice and pushed to have the operation done quickly, rather than going through a recommended six-week preoperative program.

 During a game against Michigan on September 13, 2008, Notre Dame defensive end John Ryan accidentally collided with Weis on the sideline.
 Weis sustained tears to his anterior cruciate ligament and medial collateral ligament, for which he underwent surgery.